Copyright MMXII Ed Justice, Jr. All Rights Reserved

 At 14, he was shooting at local racetracks in Southern California; like the NHRA Winternationals at Pomona Raceway, Irwindale Dragstrip, Ontario Motor Speedway, Riverside International Raceway and others.
 By 15 he had truly become a fixture at the local race tracks as one of the "regulars" and turned "pro".
 Obviously this was before Ed had his drivers license, so usually he had to rely on getting a ride to the tracks from his dad or one of his uncles.
 All of this was a natural progression as he was part of a well known racing family and had already spent the better part of his childhood around race tracks.

 But recording the events through the lens of a camera added another dimension.
-Now after almost 40 years of shooting, Ed is able to share some of his photos via the Internet.
+Now after over 40 years of shooting, Ed is able to share some of his photos via the Internet.
 You might recognize many from magazines or advertisements where they have previously appeared.
 Ed was a regular contributor to many of the Petersen Publishing magazines including CAR CRAFT and HOT ROD, in addition to the popular and legendary DRAG RACING USA, DRAG NEWS, and NATIONAL DRAGSTER.

 In addition to his photography, Ed became the track writer for Irwindale Raceway at 16, writing the weekly coverage of track activities for NHRA's NATIONAL DRAGSTER and DRAG NEWS.